drasimov/csa.guide/unit_1.md

 # AP CS A Unit One: Primitive Data Types and Casting
 ## 1. Primitive Data Types
 ### Definition
 Primitive data types in Java are fundamental data types that store simple values directly in memory.
 Unlike objects, they lack methods or properties and represent raw data.
-In AP Computer Science A (AP CS A) Unit 1, the primary focus is on `int`, `double`, and `boolean`, though other primitive types exist in Java.
+In AP Computer Science A (AP CS A) Unit One, the primary focus is on `int`, `double`, and `boolean`, though other primitive types exist in Java.
 ### Core Types for AP CS A
 - **`int`**: A 32-bit integer representing whole numbers, with a range of -2,147,483,648 to 2,147,483,647 ($$-2^{31}$$ to $$2^{31}-1$$).
 Suitable for discrete values like AP scores.
   - Example: `int apScore = 5;`